Dream of having the confidence to travel solo?

 3) why is charlton heston?

 This picture was the most surprising thing in the museum for me.
 I had no idea that Charlton Heston had delivered a speech in the 1963 March of Washington.
-I just associate him with being an inveterate gun nut and ape-hater.
+I just associate him with being an inveterate gun aficionado and ape-hater.
 But it goes to show you that every human heart contains multitudes.
 Also Burt Lancaster, Charlton Heston, Marlon Brando, Harry Belafonte, and Sidney Poitier all look really handsome in this picture.
 I’m not made of stone.

 (And there, I broke my promise to not tell jokes.
 I guess there’s only so long a blogger can deny her true nature.
 Perhaps the reason I fear clowns so is because secretly…I am one!)